Level Europe

-Level Europe GmbH was an Austrian airline owned by Vueling, and by extension the International Airlines Group (IAG).
-It operated short-haul flights within Europe from bases at Amsterdam Airport Schiphol and Vienna International Airport sharing the Level brand.
+Level Europe GmbH was an Austrian airline owned by Vueling from Spain, and by extension the International Airlines Group (IAG).
+It operated short-haul flights within Europe from bases at Amsterdam Schiphol Airport and Vienna International Airport sharing the Level brand.
 The airline's first flight took place on 17 July 2018.
 The airline filed for insolvency on 18 June 2020, and ceased operations on the same day.